lysethan/pm566/README.md

 # Description
-This is the repo to store the PM566 lab submissions by liyongsh@usc.edu
+This is the repo to gather the PM566 lab submissions, assignments, projects and so on. liyongsh@usc.edu

 |   week   |    files  |     notes |